 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-An inactive company used as a vehicle for various financial maneuvers or kept dormant for future use in some other capacity.
+A non-trading company used as a vehicle for various financial manoeuvres or kept dormant for future use in some other capacity.

 - ‘The shell company's fee income is greater than the costs of supporting the site.’

 - ‘Apparently you can set up a shell company, pretend to run auctions and people will transfer money to you without knowing anything about you.’